SamuelAmihere/ProdOpt-Maximization-Script/README.md

 # Production Optimization Script

-This Python script is designed to optimize the production of two products in a day, using a specific mathematical model.
+This Python script is designed to optimize the production of some products in a day, using a specific mathematical model.
 It utilizes mathematical optimization techniques to determine the best production quantities for maximum profitability.

 ## Mathematical Formulation